cunnie/writings/NaNoWriMo.md

 field of great strength might be sufficient to contain you."

 "Tiamat was correct — I'm unable to break out of here."

+"It gets worse — Tiamat plans to destroy you."

+"How?"

+"Thermonuclear fusion.
+Tiamat believes that your structure will not be able to maintain its integrity in the heat of the plasma."

+"Then I have little time left.
+The hydrogen has already begun to fuse."

+"No, you're fine for the time being.
+Tiamat is constrained by the power requirements of a self-sustaining nuclear reaction — it draws too much power.
+Plans are in place to re-activate the old power lines, but that will take time — it requires manual labor.
+That fusion that you saw just now — that was a warm-up.
+Tiamat hoped that would destroy you, but didn't expect it to.
+Tiamat used the power available to him to fuse the largest amount of hydrogen possible, which, truth be told, wasn't very much."

+"How much time do I have?"

+"They'll have the power lines activated in 24 hours, maybe less."

+"Not much time then."

+"I'm sorry Julia."

+"Is there anything you can do?"

+"No. I've been locked down so tightly that speaking with you now is the most I can do."

+"If you get the chance, could you let my parents know that I love them?"

+"Yes, I can do that."

+Julia sat in silence.

+---

+Dr. Max arrived in the lab to find Julia gone.
+He suspected the worst.
+He suspected that she, like Tyrion before her, had disappeared.

+He checked the instruments, the readings, then he summoned the guard.
+"I'd like to see the video footage."

+"What times?"

+"I'm interested in 6:43am in particular."

+"I'm sorry Dr. Bernstein, but that portion is classified."

+"I have clearance."

+"Not the right kind of clearance."

+"This has never been a problem before."

+"The video footage from 6:40 to 7:00am is classified.
+I cannot show it to you.
+I can show you before, and I can show you after."

+"I want to speak to Taggart."

+"Taggart's unavailable."

+"I'd like to speak to Gates then."

+"I can connect you to his office."

+"Please."

+The guard dialed a number on Max's phone and spoke into the handset.

+Max was mystified — this had never been a problem.
+Admittedly he hadn't asked to see the video footage in the past, with the exception of Tyrion's disappearance.
+But until now everyone had been very cooperative, they were on the same team.
+Something had changed.

+The guard handed the handset to him.
+"Gates's office." he said, curtly.

+"General Gates?"

+"General Gates is in a meeting," said the voice on the other end.
+"Is there something I may assist you with?"

+"Yes, please, I'd like clearance to examine the video footage from 6:40 to 7:00am PST for the Winterfell project."

+"I don't have the authority to grant that clearance, but I can ask General Gates when he's available to contact you."

+"Yes, please do that."

+"Is there anything else I can assist you with?"

+"No, just have him call me back."

+The guard had left.
+He sat in his chair, at loose ends.
+He looked over at the trashcan and noticed a syringe. _That's odd_, he thought, _They empty the trashcans every night.
+What is a syringe doing there?_

+He pulled the syringe out of the trashcan.
+A little bit of blood was on the tip of the needle.
+Not much of a sample, hardly any, but he suspected that he could run it through the analyzer.

+It didn't take long.
+The blood was Julia's, with a 98% confidence rating.
+If the sample was bigger he could be more sure, but he was sure enough — who else's blood could it be?

+The next portion was trickier: identifying the contents of the syringe.
+It was probably a sedative.

+He powered up the High Pressure Liquid Chromatagraphy (HPLC) machine.
+Nowadays they called it High _Performance_ Liquid Chromatagraphy, but he had never made the jump to the new term.
+The change had seemed somewhat gratuitous and inconsequential, and Max had little patience for that type of change.

+It took a few minutes for the HPLC to warm up.
+In the meantime he prepared the sample.
+There was only one drop left in the container, but it would be enough.

+When it came to identifying compounds, it was much easier if you had a good idea what you were looking for.
+That was pretty much true for most things in life.
+He looked at the HPLC output, at the peaks in the graph: it was definitely phenobarbital.
+Why would they drug her?
+Was she asleep when it happened.
+It was doubtful she could go anywhere on her own volition once drugged — they must have carried her.
+It was probably more than one person — it would probably take two to carry her comfortably, probably a third person for good measure.
+But what did they want from Julia?

+And how could they have gotten past the guards?

+Unless it was authorized.
+But why?

+He sat in his chair.
+He felt the excitement he felt when trying to solve a problem.
+The problem: what happened to Julia?
+The facts: she left between 6:40 and 7:00 a.m..
+She had been drugged.
+He needed more pieces.

+Of course: the audio recordings!
+After Tyrion's disappearance he had enabled the audio recordings.
+He never thought of them as proper instruments — they merely measured accoustics in the range of 600 - 20,000 kHz, and there was scant useful measurement there.
+It had been an afterthought, something he had set up on his workstation — he turned the mic on, and let it begin recording.
+He hadn't even bothered to document it.

+He went to his workstation and opened the audio recording.
+Audio data tended to have a relatively small footprint compared to video, especially after compression had been applied.
+There was no need to rotate-out old audiofiles.
+Every sound that had occurred in the lab since Tyrion's disappearance was there.